jwang1122/pygame/doc/pygame.md

 ✔️ Pygame is a multimedia library for Python for making games and multimedia applications.

+❓ What is Surface?
+✔️ pygame object for representing images.

 ❓ what is blit()?
 ✔️ blit() — blit stands for Block Image Transfer — and it's going to copy the contents of one Surface onto another Surface .
 The two surfaces in question are the screen that you created and the new Surface. blit() will take that rectangular Surface and put it on top of the screen.